Atmospheric composition and vertical structure of the atmosphere – spatial and temporal aspects

 - Recall horizontal and vertical distributions of atmospheric constituents

-- Read chapter 1.1 and 1.3 to 1.4 (included) of Lectures in Meteorology that discus the atmospheric composition and vertical structure.
+- Read chapter 1.1 and 1.3 to 1.4 (included) of Lectures in Meteorology that discus the atmospheric composition and vertical structure (all students)

-- Fill out this questionnaire by 1500 AST of the day before class.
-Use the book for help.
-The first part of the questionnaire serves for taking notes.
-It also prepares the student to present the material in class.
-This part is pass/fail and part of the homework grade.
-The second part of the questionnaire measures knowledge and comprehension.
-It will be graded according to the percentage of correct completions over the semester as part of the homework grade.
-Note that I read these parts to analyze where the class had difficulties to address them.
-The last question of the questionnaire serves to seek clarification from me.
+- ATM401 take these guided notes and answer the questions.
+Please use the book for help, but don’t copy/paste from the e-version.
+The notes should be understandable for you for quick review of a unit in preparation of the exams.
+Taking notes also serves to improve your communication skills.
+This guided notes part is pass/fail and part of the homework grade.
+Failure to submit the notes in time will lead to an F. The guided notes and the knowledge and comprehension questions will be graded according to the percentage of completions over the semester as part of the homework grade.
+I read them to analyze where the class had difficulties to address them.
+The last question serves to seek clarification from me.
 When you have no questions, type “N/A”.
-Failure of submission of the questionnaire in time leads to an F. Note that these grading policies apply to all questionnaires in this class.
+Your grade will not suffer from asking questions here!
+On the contrary, it is more likely to suffer when you don’t put them forward as you will miss out your chance to seek for clarification.
+Note that these grading policies apply to all questionnaires in this class.

-- Take this quiz.
+- All students: Take this quiz.
 You are allowed to take your notes, re-watch the movie, and/or re-read sections in the book for help when taking the quiz.
 Please check the material again, when you are in doubt.
 The purpose of the quiz is to ensure that you recall the vertical structure, the horizontal distribution, sources and sinks of constituents.
-The above learning objectives are critical for discussion of atmospheric thermodynamics, dynamics, and chemistry.
+The above learning objectives are critical for discussion of atmospheric thermodynamics, dynamics, radiation and chemistry.
 Revisit the facts to remember them.
 In the quiz, you also will combine them and put them into a new context.
 The quiz will be graded by percentage of correct completion.
 Note that these rules apply to all future online quizzes.
+For your information there will be a quiz in the last unit of each chapter.
+This means there will be six quizzes in total.

 Test your knowledge and comprehension (optional)